Drew19980118/ELITE/README.md

-# BMOC-KEPLM
+# EKIPTC

-Sorce code and datasets for ["BMOC-KEPLM: Bias Mitigation and Optimized Classification in Knowledge-Enhanced Pre-trained Language Models"], which is implemented based on the [UER](https://github.com/dbiir/UER-py) framework.
+Sorce code and datasets for ["EKIPTC: Effective Knowledge Integration in Pre-trained language models for Text Classification"], which is implemented based on the [UER](https://github.com/dbiir/UER-py) framework.

 **News**